Who are the men that pick for scraps amongst the ruins of the end of history?

 Because it's obviously just nonsense.

-It's law fair that you've just done.
+It's lawfare that you've just done.

 They're like, well, he's a convicted felon.

-That's a really good point actually because if you think of lots of revolutionaries and leftists, they just say, well, okay, we legislated for it.
+That's a really good point, actually, because if you think of lots of revolutionaries and leftists, they just say, well, okay, we legislated for it.

 That's it.